sunuslee/sunus.me/source/_posts/2014-03-16-feeling-young-and-energetic-again.markdown

 I am just feeling I am still younger and energetic:) and thank you, my new friends for spending your time with me.
 That's a fantastic experience.

+PS, I found a cool stuff call 「[Instax](http://en.wikipedia.org/wiki/Instax) 」, it's a kind of cameras that can produce the actual photos instantly.
+No wonder so many gift tips for girls recommend it. it's just interesting and looks cute! i'd love to buy one some time:)

 ![wet](images/hv-wet.jpg)